 Publication Ethic Statement

 Journal of Tropical Fisheries Management has to ensure that all published works within the journal follow ethical principles on academic publishing.
 It is therefore essential to set an ethical standard for all stakeholders to create a conducive environment and to avoid problems that may arise due to a certain conflict of interest.
 This document presents the policy of Journal of Tropical Fisheries Management on the respective publication ethics and malpractice statement as guidance for all stakeholders of the journal.
+Publication ethics of this journal are adopted from COPE's Core Practices and Elsevier Publishing Ethics.

 Publication and authorship